 Without effective public school systems, communities will not be able to meet the economic, social and cultural challenges of the coming decades.
-In order to adequately prepare our students for college and sustainable careers in a 21st century global economy, we must keep pace with increasing diversity and multi-culturalism, globalism, the changing job market, and technological advancements.
+To adequately prepare our students for college and sustainable careers in a 21st century global economy, we must keep pace with increasing diversity and multi-culturalism, globalism, the changing job market, and technological advancements.

-A concerted, collaborative effort made by local institutions can help identify important areas where its partners can work together to address pressing educational issues, better leverage resources and have a measurable impact.
-It is critical to emphasize business and community partnerships with schools, so that all students have access to education and training opportunities preparing them for high-skill, high-wage employment in a fulfilling career of choice, and the region’s economy and community will thrive as a result.
+A concerted, collaborative effort made by local institutions can help identify important areas where partners can work together to address pressing educational issues, better leverage resources and have a measurable impact.
+It is critical to emphasize business and community partnerships with schools, so that all students have access to education and training opportunities preparing them for high-skill, high-wage employment in a fulfilling career of choice.
+The region’s economy and community will thrive as a result.

-The Education Attainment Divison will improve the capacity of chambers to engage their business communities to have a measurable impact on cradle to career education and workforce development outcomes.
+The Education Attainment Division will improve the capacity of chambers to engage their business communities to have a measurable impact on cradle-to-career education and workforce development outcomes.

-- Demonstrate courage when education and workforce development work becomes controversial; and
+- Demonstrate courage when education and workforce development work becomes controversial.

 - Remember that if you don't lead on education and workforce development, expect that someone else will!

 - Help chambers raise money, build resources, and enhance capacity to further engage in education and workforce development.

 - Work with leading national education-focused foundations to bring resources and expertise to chambers.

 - Share best practices and lessons learned from previous chamber engagement in education and workforce development.

 - Convene chamber CEOs and education and workforce development senior staff to engage in a peer-to-peer network, help build resources, and enhance shared efforts.